-Zip ConfigurationThe component accepts one or more of the following configuration settings.
+Zip ConfigurationThe class accepts one or more of the following configuration settings.
 Configuration settings are similar in functionality to properties, but they are rarely used.
-In order to avoid "polluting" the property namespace of the component, access to these internal properties is provided through the Config method.
+In order to avoid "polluting" the property namespace of the class, access to these internal properties is provided through the config method.

 Zip Configuration Settings